A literal string may refer to any of the following:

 1. Alternatively referred to as literal(s), a literal string is several characters enclosed in double or single quotes, depending on the programming language or command line.
 A program does not interpret characters in a literal string until it encounters the next double or single quote.

 For example, in Perl using the command below, it would print "Hello World!
 Here is a $1."

 print 'Hello World!
 Here is a $1';

 However, surrounding the string with double quotes instead of single quotes causes Perl to try interpreting the $1 as a variable.
 Escaping the dollar sign results in Perl treating the dollar sign as a literal character, as shown below.

 print "Hello World!
 Here is a \$1";

-The same is true if you wanted to add a variable to a string.
-In the example below the variable $name is assigned "Nathan" and the first print using a single quote is treated as a literal string, which means it would print "Hello $name".
+The same is true if you want to add a variable to a string.
+In the example below, the variable $name is assigned "Nathan" and the first print using a single quote is treated as a literal string, which means it would print "Hello $name".
 However, the second print with double quotes is an interpreted string and would print "Hello Nathan".

 use strict; my $name = "Nathan"; print 'Hello $name'; print "Hello $name";

-Tip: With both literal and interpreted strings if you need to put a quote in the string it needs to be escaped if it is the same quote used to started the string.
+Tip: With both literal and interpreted strings, if you need to put a quote in the string, it needs to be escaped if it is the same quote used to start the string.

 2. When connected to an FTP session, the literal command sends a literal string to the connected computer and expects a one-line response.